-Table 8 reports elasticity estimates using the parameter values described above as well as testing sensitivity to the model's three primary assumptions: (1) the shape of the congestion function (linear vs. quadratic), (2) the share of the population that utilize ride-hailing services (S = 0.2, 0.3, 0.4), and (3) the value of time (VOT = 75%or VOT = 150% of the hourly wage).51 Relative to a partial equilibrium elasticity of -1.2, we find that the equilibrium elasticity can be dampened to a value of -0.85 or to as much as -0.17 in the case of quadratic congestion and a high value of time.
-Our preferred specification assumes a linear congestion function (as shown in Kreindler (2020)), a value of time equivalent to 75% hourly wage (as estimated in Goldszmidt et al. (2020)), and assumes that the proportion of the population using ride-hailing grows from a baseline of 20% at the time of the study to 30% with a 50% price reduction (Reuters, 2018).
+Table 7 reports elasticity estimates using the parameter values described above and the different assumptions regarding congestion, the value of time and the proportion who use ridehailing.
+Relative to a partial equilibrium elasticity of -1.4, we find that the equilibrium elasticity can be dampened to as much as -0.79 in the case of quadratic congestion and a high value of time.
+Our preferred specification assumes a linear congestion function (as found in Kreindler (2020)), a value of time equivalent to 75% hourly wage (as estimated in Goldszmidt et al. (2020)), and assumes that the proportion of the population using ride-hailing grows from a baseline of 20% at the time of the study to 30% with a 50% price reduction (Reuters, 2018).
+Under these assumptions, we recover an equilibrium elasticity of -1.26, implying that congestion feedbacks could attenuate our partial equilibrium estimate of -1.4 by approximately 10%.